openshift/enhancements/enhancements/storage/csi-driver-install.md

 ## Proposal

-We are currently considering two options for installation of CSI driver.
+We are currently considering using OLM for installation of CSI driver.

 ### Installation via OLM